Bear market in crypto - what is it and how to survive

-What is a bear market in cryptocurrency?
+What is a bear market in cryptocurrency

 A bear market is a situation when the total value of the market is falling.
 In other words, it is an environment that encourages selling.
 Many times when a bear market occurs investors will be very pessimistic about the potential of future assets, and they may begin selling out of fear.

-How do you identify it?
+How do you identify it

-This is particularly true of new markets where assets are not very stable yet such as cryptocurrencies.
+This is particularly true for new markets where assets are not very stable yet such as cryptocurrencies.
 If rallies are slow or buying volume is decreasing, then it could be a good sign that more bad news for traders is on the way.

-How long can a crypto bear market last?
+How long can a crypto bear market last

-How do you survive it?
+How do you survive it

 The benefit of this is that you’ll be able to purchase more assets when they are at rock bottom prices.
-This will put you into a very good position when the market does finally rebound, and it’s possible that you could have many more coins or tokens than you did before the falling started.
+This will put you into a very good position when the market does finally rebound, and it’s possible that you could have much more coins or tokens than you had before the falling started.
 In fact, if you’re an investor on a budget, then a bear market is the perfect time to stock up on high-quality assets which you could never afford before.

-Is it possible to make a profit in bear markets?
+Is it possible to make a profit in bear markets

-Cryptocurrency bear market versus a correction?
+Cryptocurrency bear market versus a correction

 A correction is what happens when the price of an asset rises above a reasonable level.
-It could be possible that a massive correction in price triggers a bear market, but they aren’t really the same thing.
+It could be possible, that a massive correction in price triggers a bear market, but they aren’t really the same thing.

 A bear market refers to a prolonged timeframe of pessimism for the entire environment.
 Unfortunately for the cryptocurrency, most assets still follow Bitcoin, and this means that even corrections can be extremely painful and cause panic, lowering the entire market’s value.

-Is a bear market good or bad?
+Is a bear market good or bad

-When does a crypto bear market end?
+When does a crypto bear market end

 It’s really hard to say when a bear market ends.
 Investors and traders could be stuck in these markets for years at a time.
 In a traditional financial system, it’s believed that a bear market is finished when prices exceed 20%.